Financial-Times/ft-origami/docs/syntax/js.md

 These standards are written for module components, but parts can apply equally to non-component use cases.

+## Browser support

+Product developers are encouraged to include Origami JavaScript using a 'cuts the mustard' test to allow module developers to assume a minimum standard of support for JavaScript.
+Minimum browser support standards for JavaScript are yet to be agreed, and are currently the subject of [issue 88](https://github.com/Financial-Times/ft-origami/issues/88).

 ## Encapsulation rules

 * Add no objects to the global scope, other than JSONp callback function names.
 Variables declared outside of any enclosing function are permitted, provided that the module requires a commonJS interface.
 If you don't want to depend on CommonJS, wrap the module in an [IIFE](http://en.wikipedia.org/wiki/Immediately-invoked_function_expression).